hack-technicolor/hack-technicolor/docs/Unlock Functionality.md

 - You want to hack the TG799vac with alternate network access if you corrupt the hacked gateway.

 Here is how you go setting this up properly:
-1. Set up the TG799vac as above fully including VOIP etc and make sure it works to your satisfaction.
+1. Set up the TG799vac as above fully including VoIP etc and make sure it works to your satisfaction.

-2. The TG799vac's default LAN IP on Telstra firmware is 10.0.0.138 and subnet mask 255.255.255.0.
-If your inner router also has a default LAN subnet of 10.0.0.0 then it's advised to change one of them (probably the TG799vac so your network will not be disrupted) to a subnet of your choosing such as 10.0.100.0 subnet mask 255.255.255.0.
-The rest of this section assumes you moved the TG799vac's LAN IP to 10.0.100.1 subnet mask 255.255.255.0.
+2. The TG799vac's default LAN IP on Telstra firmware is `10.0.0.138` and subnet mask `255.255.255.0`.
+If your inner router also has a default LAN subnet of `10.0.0.0` then it's advised to change one of them (probably the TG799vac so your network will not be disrupted) to a subnet of your choosing such as `10.0.100.0` subnet mask `255.255.255.0`.
+The rest of this section assumes you moved the TG799vac's LAN IP to `10.0.100.1` subnet mask `255.255.255.0`

-3. Add a 'static lease' on the TG799vac under Advanced -> Local Network -> Static Leases with your internal router's WAN MAC address and a suitable ip such as 10.0.100.2.
+3. Add a 'static lease' on the TG799vac under Advanced -> Local Network -> Static Leases with your internal router's WAN MAC address and a suitable ip such as `10.0.100.2`.

 4. Connect your inner router's WAN port to one of the TG799vac's LAN ports.

-5. Confirm on the inner router that it got 10.0.100.2 as the WAN IP.
+5. Confirm on the inner router that it got `10.0.100.2` as the WAN IP.
 If it did not, reboot both of them at the same time to get rid of any lingering DHCP leases.
 If that fails re-check the MAC address of the lease handed out from the TG799vac.

-6. On the TG799vac under Advanced -> WAN Services -> DMZ enable it and set the IP to 10.0.100.2 .
-Set up DynDNS if you want to.
+6. On the TG799vac under Advanced -> WAN Services -> DMZ enable it and set the IP to `10.0.100.2` Set up DynDNS if you want to.
 Save.

 7. Turn off WiFi on the TG799vac.